yxuco/fabric-operation/service/README.md

 The gateway service is a generic Fabric client service that provides REST and gRPC APIs for other applications to query or invoke Fabric transactions.

 ## Build (optional)
 If you use a cloud provider, i.e., `AWS`, `Azure`, or `GCP`, you can use a `bastion` host to build and test the gateway service, and thus you do not need to install anything on your local workstation.
-We provide scripts to setup the `bastion` host for each of the major cloud providers.
+Scripts are provided to setup the `bastion` host for each of the major cloud providers.
 Refer to the folder for [AWS](../aws), [Azure](../az), or [GCP](../gcp) for more details.

 To build the service from source code for local test, you need to install the following prerequisites:
 * Download and install Go as described [here](https://golang.org/dl/)